Who's Behind Listverse?

-One of the things that’s so incredible about the language is that for any given verb, there could be as many as 1,500,000 separate conjugations.
+One of the things that’s so incredible about the language is that there could be as many as 1,500,000 separate conjugations for any given verb.
 For comparison, take the English word “run.”
 You could conjugate that to ran, running, will run, has run, will have been running, and so on.
 The same thing happens in Archi, but it goes on for a million and a half different variations, depending on the situation.
-Also notable is the language’s use of “voiceless velar lateral fricatives,” a rare and fancy sounding speech element, best described as the ending sound when you say “Bach.”
+Also notable is the language’s use of “voiceless velar lateral fricatives,” a rare and fancy-sounding speech element, best described as the ending sound when you say “Bach.”

-The word Yupik is actually used to describe a family of five languages, spoken by residents of Siberia and Western Alaska.
-Each one of those languages is similar, but different—if two people from a different region met, one might not be able to understand the words spoken by the other, but because of the sentence structure and similar phonetic sounds they could still carry on a basic conversation.
+The word Yupik is actually used to describe a family of five languages spoken by residents of Siberia and Western Alaska.
+Each one of those languages is similar but different.
+If two people from a different region met, one might not understand the words spoken by the other.
+But because of the sentence structure and similar phonetic sounds, they could still carry on a basic conversation.

 The Sentinelese language is interesting for one very unusual reason: we don’t really know anything about it.
 In a world where nearly every bit of land has been explored, there is still a small island in the Indian Ocean that no outsider has ever set foot on—and lived to tell the tale, that is.
 That’s because the residents of North Sentinel Island have a very strict foreign relations policy—shoot arrows at anybody who comes close.

-It’s believed that Sentinelese is probably similar to the other Andamanese languages (which is kind of crazy on its own—all of their nouns are based on body parts), simply because they’re geographically close to each other, but again, we really just have no idea.
+It’s believed that Sentinelese is probably similar to the other Andamanese languages (which is kind of crazy on its own—all of their nouns are based on body parts) simply because they’re geographically close to each other.
+Still, again, we really just have no idea.
 The most successful attempt at communication with them basically boils down to exchanging different colored buckets.
 We don’t even know how large the tribe is.

-The Silbo language of La Gomera on the coast of Spain may be one of the most unique, and uniquely beautiful, languages of the modern day.
+The Silbo language of La Gomera on the coast of Spain may be one of the most unique and beautiful languages of the modern-day.
 While most languages incorporate complex sounds, with consonants, verbs, and all that pizazz, the Silbo language is remarkably simple—it’s a whistle language.

-The whistles themselves function similarly to the way other languages work; rising and falling pitches can almost perfectly replace words, but they serve one important purpose—La Gomera is largely mountainous, and whistles allow the inhabitants to communicate across great distances.
+The whistles themselves function similarly to how other languages work; rising and falling pitches can almost perfectly replace words, but they serve one important purpose—La Gomera is largely mountainous, and whistles allow the inhabitants to communicate across great distances.
 If you yell over a ravine, the sound might reach the other side, but the words will probably be jumbled and distorted, without meaning.
 If, however, you whistle, the pitch will carry almost perfectly, and the message will reach the other side completely intact.
-So vowels and consonants are distinguished by dips and rises in the whistled melody, and when they are strung together they create words and sentences.
+So, vowels and consonants are distinguished by dips and rises in the whistled melody, and when they are strung together, they create words and sentences.

-By this point in history, Xhosa has been understandably mixed a bit with several other languages, including English and Afrikaans, but it originated alongside Zulu and other languages that fall under the umbrella term “Bantu languages,” and there are many similarities between most of these languages.
+By this point in history, Xhosa has been understandably mixed a bit with several other languages, including English and Afrikaans.
+Still, it originated alongside Zulu and other languages that fall under the umbrella term “Bantu languages,” and there are many similarities between most of these languages.

 If Pirahã isn’t the simplest language in the world, that honor definitely goes to Rotokas, a small language found in Papua New Guinea.
 Like Pirahã, it’s believed to only have about 12 phonemes, and since there are no tonal variations between them, their alphabet is considered to be only 12 letters long.